TheWidlarzGroup/react-native-video/docs/iOS-Caching.md

 # Caching

-Caching is currently only supported on `iOS` platforms with a CocoaPods setup.
+Caching is currently supported on `iOS` platforms with a CocoaPods setup.

 # Technology